-Surgical gowns are not designed for women, and this compounds distress and indignity when being examined or going through medical procedures.
+Surgical gowns are not designed for women - for example they do not accommodate breasts, and this compounds distress and indignity when being examined or going through medical procedures.
 Gowns which are designed for women would help.

 Could hysteroscopies (camera imaging of the cervix and uterus) be conducted without the use of a speculum?